-Do you have any travel hacks of your own – the #1 hack that made you realise you could opt for travelling as a lifestyle choice?
-If you’d like your tip added to this list, email us at avast (at) ahoymatey (dot) blog and let us know.
+Do you have any travel hacks of your own – the #1 hack that made you realize you could opt for traveling as a lifestyle choice?
+If you’d like your tip added to this list, email us at the avast (at) ahoymatey (dot) blog and let us know.

 - Shining A Light On Chef Massimo Bottura - October 13, 2020